 |

-Yeah I saw that in the classified section.
+Originally Posted by 98tadriver just get a DS loop i have a DS loop for sale | Yeah I saw that in the classified section.
 Sorry, I already have one by Lakewood.

-Click here for my vBGarage!
+__________________Click here for my vBGarage!

 Moroso CAI, Hypertech air charger, HPP+ w/160* powerstat, 1LE elbow, Relocated IAT sensor, Spintech muffler, Hotchkis chrome strut tower brace